Manpage of spikeInit

 spikeInit - Create initial motive list and rotation axes file for

-particles ("spikes") on the surface of a sphere or cylinder.
+particles ("spikes") on the surface of a sphere, cylinder, or helix.

 spikeInit model type